Notable Early River RunnersMarch 11, 2014

 The history books of the river systems of the west are laced with names familiar to guests and guides alike, particularly if you’ve paid a visit to our very own local Green River History Museum.
 Some of these names even adorn our fleet at Holiday River Expeditions as an homage to the rich historical and cultural heritage of a long lineage of bold explorers.
 Who were these people, and what are they known for?

-Jim McPherson: Jim was a rancher who made his home near the heart of Desolation; namely the deepest point, where it boasts a greater depth even than that of the Grand Canyon.
+Jim was a rancher who made his home near the heart of Desolation; namely, the deepest point, where it boasts a greater depth even than that of the Grand Canyon.
 He frequently encountered some of the aforementioned river runners.

-Denis Julien: A French trapper who is among the first Anglicans to leave traceable signs in these river systems; it is still considered a treat to come across one of his inscriptions that have waited hundreds of years for curious eyes.
+A French trapper and notable early river runner who is among the first Anglicans to leave traceable signs in these river systems; it is still considered a treat to come across one of his inscriptions that have waited hundreds of years for curious eyes.

 Go with the flow!